 |Weight||92kg (14st 6lb)|

-Scoring a try in his second match for England U18 in the 33-16 win over France at Newbury in February 2010 enhanced the impression that Croydon-born Elliot Daly has created since stepping up from England U16.
-It signposted a vivid route to success with the U20 side for which he scored eight tries in nine matches in 2010-11.
-Elliot went on to play in ten of England’s 11 games at this level, including the 2012 Six Nations opener when Scotland were beaten 59-3 at Firhill.
+It emphasised his scoring knack.
+Croydon-born Elliot touched down in his second match for England U18 in the 33-16 win over France at Newbury in February 2010 and enhanced the impression that he has created since stepping up from England U16.
+It signposted a vivid route to success with the U20 side, for which he scored eight tries in nine matches in 2010-11.
+Elliot went on to play in ten of England’s 11 games at that level, including the 2012 Six Nations opener when Scotland were beaten 59-3 at Firhill.

-He has studied for A levels in Mathematics, Geography, and Physical Education at Whitgift School, is a member of London Wasps Academy and has captained the club’s A team.
-Elliot made his senior debut against Leinster at Donnybrook, Dublin in a 2010-11 warm up match.
+He studied for A levels in maths, geography and PE at Whitgift School, is a member of London Wasps Academy and has captained the club’s A team.
+Elliot made his senior debut against Leinster at Donnybrook, Dublin in a 2010-11 warm-up match.

-Elliot’s second appearance for England U20 against Italy in February last year brought an eye-catching four tries, three of them within the first half hour.
-His debut at that level had been in the starting line up against Wales six days earlier.
-He went on to land a hat trick of tries against Scotland at Newbury the following month, having launched it with a spectacular low catch on the full and plunge over the line from George Ford’s pinpoint kick.
+Elliot’s second appearance for England U20 against Italy in February 2011 brought an eye-catching four tries, three of them in the first half hour.
+His debut at that level had been in the starting line-up against Wales six days earlier.
+He went on to land a hat-trick of tries against Scotland at Newbury the following month, having launched it with a spectacular low catch on the full and plunge over the line from George Ford’s pinpoint kick.

 Cricket is his other sporting speciality.
 He represented England U15, London & SE U16 and Surrey U8-U17 and their academy.
 His brother Miles has been part of the London Irish Rugby Academy and played for Cambridge University in the 2009 U21 Varsity Match.

-He regards Twickenham as the best rugby stadium but he said: “For atmosphere, the Nelson Mandela Stadium in Port Elizabeth is the tops.”
+He regards Twickenham as the best rugby ground but he said: “For atmosphere, the Nelson Mandela Stadium in Port Elizabeth is the tops.”